 CyberGhost VPN has one of the most intuitive Mac apps on the market.
 It’s a great application for new users or users that are looking for a simple, easy-to-use Mac VPN service — installing and setting up CyberGhost takes only a couple of minutes, and all of the security features are already enabled.

-I really like that CyberGhost VPN displays the load percentage (how many active users are on each server) and the ping (how long it takes for data to travel to the VPN server) for each server, so you can easily know which servers you should connect to for the getting best speeds.
+I really like that CyberGhost VPN displays the load percentage and the ping, which means it shows you how many active users are on each server and how long it takes for data to travel to the VPN server, so you can easily know which servers you should connect to for getting the best speeds.